tokyoking/ctf/heap/tcache/BACKDOOR23/Konsolidator/README.md

 ### Challenge

 My first heap challenge, thank you @p0ch1ta for this super cool challenge.
-The intended way is **House of Muney** which is *leaklesss* heap exploit but I cheese'd it with getting a **leak** :) more about House of Muney: https://maxwelldulin.com/BlogPost/House-of-Muney-Heap-Exploitation
+The intended way is **House of Muney** which is *leaklesss* heap exploit but I cheese'd it with getting a **leak** :)

+More about House of Muney: https://maxwelldulin.com/BlogPost/House-of-Muney-Heap-Exploitation

 ### Checksec